Rangers vs. Athletics Player Props Betting Odds

-Player prop betting options for Marcus Semien, Brent Rooker and others are available in the Texas Rangers-Oakland Athletics matchup at Oakland-Alameda County Coliseum on Friday, starting at 9:40 PM ET.
+Player prop bet options for Marcus Semien, Brent Rooker and others are available when the Texas Rangers visit the Oakland Athletics at Oakland-Alameda County Coliseum on Saturday at 4:07 PM ET.

 Bet on this matchup or its props with DraftKings!